-For demographic analysis and enrollment projections, the district is divided into studyblocks.
+For enrollment projections the district is divided into studyblocks.
 A studyblock is a custom unit of geography created by DecisionInsite for the purpose of generating reliable projections.
-They are based either upon Census Bureau blockgroups or census tracts or some combination thereof.
+They are generally based on elementary boundaries or some portion thereof.
 A studyblock serves as the basis for the analysis of students served by the district and by schools.
 The objective is to do analysis with a small enough geographic unit to sense small area changes but large enough to allow for reliable projection.
 Studyblocks typically encompass 500-1000 students.